-A continuation of EXSS 1110 with additional tennis skills such as the lob, overhead smash, drop shots, and
+A continuation of EXSS 1110 with additional tennis skills such as the lob, overhead smash, drop shots, and experience in competitive play.
+Prerequisite: Adequate skill.
+Lab fee.

 EXAC 1120 - Basic Swimming (1)

 Students will learn fundamentals of freestyle and backstroke.
 Emphasis will be placed on kicking, pulling, and breathing techniques.
 No prior swimming experience required.
 Lab Fee